joepalermo/joepalermo.github.io/_posts/2020-12-19-book-review-what-is-thought.md

 -Hill climbing works because it drags the whole system along the path to better performance -Biological evolution is more powerful than the “ordinary” hill climbing we see in ML for example, and this is because evolution leverages lots of meta-learning
 -> In fact, we can think of this as a meta-learning stack, meta-meta-meta-….-learning

+Ch 6

+-NNs are big but still effectively compact models due to various factors

+-Humans… algorithm… uses modular structure.. it may be better to think in terms of a programming language with instructions that represent the action of modules
+-The mind is capable of reflection, i.e. manipulating a representation in the mind through a series of steps -

 Other chapters